 The program cost is $1,000 but there are scholarship opportunities if you need them.

 To read more and see a sample schedule click below.

-Through our partnership with the YMCA of the Greater Twin Cities, staff, volunteers, and youth travel to the Cheyenne River Sioux Reservation for an experience that provides leadership development, unique programing opportunities, and cultural immersion.
-Known as the Sioux Y Initiative, this programs ensures that the youth who are residents in some of the most isolated communities on the Reservation have access to a range of physically and mentally stimulating activities, along with a good meal!
+Through our partnership with the YMCA of the North (formerly the YMCA of Greater Twin Cities), staff, volunteers, and youth travel to the Cheyenne River Sioux Reservation for an experience that provides leadership development, unique programing opportunities, and cultural immersion.
+Originally known as the Sioux Y Initiative we are revamping and extending an invite out to you.
+This programs ensures that the youth who are residents in some of the most isolated communities on the Reservation have access to a range of physically and mentally stimulating activities, along with a good meal!
 Thanks to this program, the youth are offered positive adult interactions, and experiences that encourage them to thrive.